Pamela Ronald: Xa21: Pattern recognition receptor-mediated immunity

 The Ronald laboratory studies the innate immune response, using the host organism rice and the agriculturally important pathogen Xanthomonas oryzae pv. oryzae (Xoo).
 In the 1990s, through conversations with rice geneticist Gurdev Khush, Ronald became interested in the rice XA21 genetic locus, which conferred broad-spectrum resistance to Xoo.
 She hypothesized that Xa21 encoded a single protein that recognized a conserved microbial determinant.

 In 1995, the Ronald laboratory isolated and characterized the rice XA21 pattern recognition receptor.
 Subsequent discoveries in flies, humans, mice, and Arabidopsis revealed that animals and other plant species also carry membrane-anchored receptors with striking structural similarities to XA21 and that these receptors also play key roles in the immune response.
-For their discoveries of the fly and mice receptors, Jules Hoffman and Bruce Beutler received the 2011 Nobel Prize in Physiology or Medicine (jointly with Ralph Steinman), indicating the importance of such research.
+For their discoveries of the fly and mice receptors, Jules A. Hoffmann and Bruce Beutler received the 2011 Nobel Prize in Physiology or Medicine (jointly with Ralph Steinman), indicating the importance of such research.

 This work resulted in part from the identification of a blight-resistant rice strain from Mali, Oryza longistaminata, in the late 1970s.
 The strain was studied and bred at the International Rice Research Institute (IRRI) in Los Baños, Philippines.
 Ronald's group subsequently mapped, sequenced, and cloned the Xa21 gene from this rice strain.
 When US patent 5859339 was granted to the University of California for the XA21 gene, Ronald and law professor John Barton established a benefit-sharing model for the source countries of genetically important plant varieties called the Genetic Resources Recognition Fund.
 Ronald also launched a project with CGIAR to allow noncommercial use of the gene for nonprofit purposes and released the gene to IRRI for the development of rice strains to be grown in developing nations.